-This document is in PDF on the IBMDocumentation CD.
-It contains translated environmental notices.
+This document contains translated environmental notices.

-Integrated Management Module User's Guide
+• Integrated Management Module II User's Guide

-This document is in PDF on the IBM Web site at http://www.ibm.com/systems/support/.
-This document explains how to use the functions of the IMM installed in an IBM server.
-The IMM works with IBM System x Server Firmware to provide systems-management capability for System x and BladeCenter servers.
+This document explains how to use the functions of the IMM2 that is installed in an IBM server.
+The IMM2 works with IBM UEFI firmware to provide systems-management capability for System x® servers and blade servers.

-Advanced Management Module Messages Guide
+• Advanced Management Module Messages Guide

-This document is in PDF on the IBM Web site at http://www.ibm.com/systems/support/.
 This document provides a complete list of all non-device specific events and recommended actions, sorted by event ID.
 Device specific event information is in the documentation for the device.